 Nanuku Resort, Fiji

-A two-hour scenic drive from Nadi will bring you to Nanuku Resort, a beachfront oasis amid 500 private acres at Pacific Harbour.
+A two-hour scenic drive along Queen’s Road from Nadi will bring you to Nanuku Resort, an oasis set amid 500 private acres at Pacific Harbour.
 Part of the Small Luxury Hotels of the World stable, the highly-acclaimed resort is stunning from every angle.

 Among its offerings are 13 newly-unveiled one and two-bedroom villas, together with vast one to six-bedroom beachfront residences, and luxury suites.
 Cliffside feasts, private picnics on the beach, and a bespoke menu high in the treetops are just a few of its dining options.